 Since you plan on entrusting me with your creations, I figure you’d like to know a little about me.
 I’ve spent my professional life making sure other people’s projects look their best.

-I make sure to step away from the computer and red pen and get outside—biking, hiking, or backpacking.
+I make sure to step away from the computer and my red pen and get outside—biking, hiking, or backpacking.
 If I’m indoors, I’m probably reading while my three-legged cat, Puck, naps on my lap.

 My bookshelves and Multnomah County Library virtual shelf are peppered with literary fiction, nonfiction, and a few adventures into science fiction or fantasy.
 I will admit I’m a sucker for philosophy and personal growth books and articles as well.